slidevjs/slidev/custom/highlighters.md

 # Highlighters

-Slidev comes with two syntax highlighter for you to choose from:
+Slidev comes with three syntax highlighters for you to choose from:

 - [Prism](https://prismjs.com/)
 - [Shiki](https://github.com/shikijs/shiki)